Markets

 For investors, monitoring dollar indexes and bond yields is crucial for short-term trading.
 A sustained dollar rally could pull future gold prices below $3,200.

 Should inflation drop quickly toward central bank targets without triggering recession, the appeal of gold as an inflation hedge investment would fade.
-This would weaken the gold price forecast 2025 considerably.
+This would weaken the gold price forecast for 2026.

 Markets could then reallocate toward equities and corporate debt, reducing ETF and bar-and-coin demand.
 Rapid disinflation historically corresponds with periods of gold underperformance.